-Weighted blankets work to calm anxiety and stress through applying Deep Pressure Touch to your body
+Weighted blankets work to calm anxiety and stress through applying Deep Pressure Touch to your body.

 This Deep Pressure Touch is caused by the weight of the blanket pressing around your body.

-Deep Pressure Touch is firm yet gentle pressure applied to the body – almost like a hug.
 This pressure triggers three reactions in the body that result in feelings of peace and calm.

-Deep Pressure Touch Works in Three Parts
+Deep Pressure Touch Calms Your Body in Three Stages

 The first thing Deep Pressure Touch does is to “switch off” the sympathetic nervous system (the “fight or flight” instinct).